Buzaabah/FRS159/_modules/week-04.md

 - Slides (_coming soon_)
 - Pre-Class Reading:
   - Read about data annotation and data labeling through this [blog](https://toloka.ai/blog/annotation-vs-labeling/), Summerise in one paragraph what is annotation and why it is necessary.
+  - [Adelani et al., MasakhaNER: Named Entity Recognition for African Languages](https://aclanthology.org/2021.tacl-1.66.pdf).
+Read abstract, section 3 of focus languages and section 4 about the Data and annotation methodology
+  - [Cheikh et al., MasakhaPOS: Part-of-Speech Tagging for Typologically Diverse African Languages](https://aclanthology.org/2023.acl-long.609.pdf).
+Read the abstract, all of section 4 about data and annotation and section 5 annotation challenges.
   **Post your reflection in the** <a href="https://introtodh--spring2024.slack.com/archives/C06F1KS1ULT" style="color: #ee6374;">**#reflections** </a>**channel on Slack** <a style="color: #ee6374;">**before 9am on the day of our class.**</a>
 </div>
 </details> -->